 Well it’s officially fall.

 Not just because it’s after September 21st, or because we had our first fire in our fireplace at our new house.
-Not only because I’ve made two, count’em TWO recipes now with brown butter but mostly because I officially made pumpkin bread.
-Err pumpkin bread that’s like cake AND covered in a maple brown butter icing, it really doesn’t get much fall-er than that.
+And not only because I’ve made two, count’em TWO recipes now with brown butter.
+But mostly because I officially made pumpkin bread.
+Err pumpkin bread that’s like cake.
+AND covered in a maple brown butter icing, it really doesn’t get much fall-er than that.

 So it’s safe to say I’m excited about fall.
 I’m always get excited to see the weather change.
 Living in Michigan does that to a girl.
 For example; just when you get sick of wearing shorts, tank tops and sweating, it’s fall.
 And when you’re sick of jeans, boots and the snow, it’s finally spring and so on.